Comforting ark bak (duck meat) koay teow th'ng

 koay teow th'ng © Adrian Cheah

-Loh Kei Duck Meat Koay Teow Th’ng is located at the side wing of the State Chinese (Penang) Association's (SCPA) in Perak Road.
-The other wing is occupied by Ang Hoay Loh Restaurant.
+Loh Kei Duck Meat Koay Teow Th’ng finds its home at the side wing of the State Chinese (Penang) Association (SCPA) on Perak Road.
+Just across the way, Ang Hoay Loh Restaurant occupies the other wing.

 koay teow th'ng © Adrian Cheah